lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/Screenshot%202023-09-04%20at%2011.56.30.png" width="75%"/>

-8. She then switched to the main branch and merged it with her branch.
+8. Lesti then switched to the main branch and merged it with her branch.

 	<img src="_resources/Screenshot%202023-09-04%20at%2012.02.38.png" width="75%"/>